stephenmirving/smthr/README.md

 Download a zipped copy of the code by going to the top of this README page and looking for the green colored "<> Code" button.
 Click that and choose "Download ZIP".
-After unzipping the project folder, go into the `src` folder inside and copy the `smthr` and `betterize` _(optional)_ folders into your own project's directory, in the folder where you keep the rest of your `.scss` files.
+After unzipping the project folder, go into the `src` folder inside and copy the `smthr` and `betterize` _(betterize is optional)_ folders into your own project's directory, in the folder where you keep the rest of your `.scss` files.
 This is probably in a `sass` or `scss` folder, or within one of the subdirectories of that folder.

 If you are breaking your Sass code down into partials with the 7-1 pattern or something similar for organizing your `.scss` files, you would likely put the